Bhat-Gurunandan/ajeeb-goa/markdown/12-chapter-12.md

 even religious rituals.
 The anti-merger stance was labelled a ‘Portuguese mentality’.

-The anti-merger camp, especially Rashtramat, said the merger was an expansionist action by Maharashtra.
+The anti-merger camp, especially *Rashtramat*, said the merger was an expansionist action by Maharashtra.
 They insisted that Goa had a distinct culture, unique from Maharashtra, and that Konkani was an independent language.
 Goans adopted Marathi for education only because